tourhq

 Today's journey takes you west along the Valley of a Thousand Kasbahs, many in disrepair as the kasbahs were constructed of pisé mud (rammed earth).
 As you head towards Aït Benhaddou, you will pass many small towns where you can see traditional farming methods in use.
 Be on the lookout for nomads tending to their animals as you make your way through Boumalne Dades, a major town and bridging point over the Dades River, and on to Kela'a M'gouna, the "Valley of the Roses."
 Here you can admire the cultivated rose bushes and visit a rose collective to see the process of converting rose petals into rose water and rose oil used in the cosmetic industry.

-Next, you’ll enter the growing town of Ouarzazate, which is a common stopping point along the desert routes, as it offers a bit more accessible than some of the nearby smaller towns, such as Ait Benhaddou.
+Next, you’ll enter the growing town of Ouarzazate, which is a common stopping point along the desert routes, as it offers a bit more accessibility than some of the nearby smaller towns, such as Ait Benhaddou.
 The town was made popular by the growing movie industry, and you have an option to tour one of two movie studios if you’d like–Atlas Corporation Studios or CLA Studios–including an up-close look at some props and sets.
-Continue west to the desert hub and popular filming location of Ouarzazate, stopping first with a quick visit to the el Mansour reservoir—an important source of water for the local farming community.
+Continue west to the desert hub and popular filming location of Ouarzazate, stopping first with a quick visit to the el Mansour resevoir—an important source of water for the local farming community.
 Made popular by the growing movie industry, you'll have the option to tour one of Ouarzazate's two movie studios and envision how the nearby regions have been featured in many movies.
-Some popular film credits include Black Hawk Down and Prometheus.
+Some popular film credits include Black Hawk Down, Prometheus.

 Next, you'll reach medieval Aït Benhaddou, Morocco's most famous kasbah and a UNESCO World Heritage Site.
-The old ksour dated from the 11th century when it held an important position along the trans-Saharan trade route between Marrakech, Ouarzazate, and the southern desert.
+The old ksour dates from the 11th century when it held an important position along the trans-Saharan trade route between Marrakech, Ouarzazate, and the southern desert.
 Settle into your accommodation in the old town (if you can) before setting out to wander the empty alleys and passageways in the late afternoon after the day crowds have left.

 Hotel

-Leave Aït Benhaddou behind to begin a winding ascent over the High Atlas mountains through the Tizi n'Tichka pass.
+Leave Aït Benhaddou behind to begin winding ascent over the High Atlas mountains through the Tizi n'Tichka pass.
 Near the top, you can enjoy sweeping vistas over the mountain range, noting its highest peak Mount Toubkal which clocks in at 13,671 feet (4,167 m) as well as the road ahead, which snakes down the mountainside.
 Stop in Taddert, the first town after the pass, and visit the Argan Oil Cooperative to learn how the local women extract the precious oil from the argan nut to make oil used in the health, food, and cosmetic industries.
 As you descend the High Atlas, you will notice a dramatic change in the climate and landscape as the rocks change to foothills and transition again into flat plains.
 Soon you will be a part of the hustle and bustle of vibrant Marrakech.

 After a long day on the road, settle into your hotel and spend the rest of the afternoon as you like.
 In the early evening, Jemaa el-Fna Square comes alive with musicians, performers, snake charmers, games, and food stalls, a catch-all of entertainment.
-If you want to enjoy the spectacle from a distance, choose one of the many cafés surrounding the square and enjoy a cup of mint tea and a savoury meal.
+If you want to enjoy the spectacle from a distance, choose one of the many cafés surrounding the square and enjoy a cup of mint tea and a savory meal.

 Hotel

-• Day 10: Marrakech: Explore the Red Cityexpand_more
+Marrakech: Explore the Red City

-Marrakech, Morocco's second-largest metropolis, is also known as the "Red City" (due to the natural red ochre pigment on its walls).
+Marrakech, Morocco's second-largest metropolis, is also known as the "Red City" (due to the natural red ochre pigment in its walls).
 Prepare for the shock of vibrant sights, sounds, and smells as you explore this bustling imperial city.
 To best understand the layout, orient yourself around Jemaa el-Fna.
-From here, you'll find the souks to the north, the Koutoubia Mosque and Gardens to the west, and the kasbah area with the Saadian Tombs, Bahia Palace, and El Badi Palace to the south.
-Until Jemaa el-Fna comes to life later in the day, you can request a guide for a half-day tour to show you the history, culture, and hidden gems of the Medina, or you can hire one of the Caliche Horse Carriages found at the southwest corner of the square.
+From here, you'll find the souks are to the north, the Koutoubia Mosque and Gardens to the west, and the kasbah area with the Saadian Tombs, Bahia Palace, and El Badi Palace are to the south.
+Until Jemaa el-Fna comes to life later in the day, you can request a guide for a half-day tour to show you the history, culture, and hidden gems of the Medina, or you can hire one of the Caliche Horse Carriages found at the southwest corner of the square

 Hotel

-Say goodbye to the Red City, and travel to Morocco's west coast, following a route that takes you over vast rolling plains.
+Say goodbye to the Red City, and travel to Morocco's west coast following a route that takes you over vast rolling plains.
 Along the way, you'll pass through an argan tree forest, endemic to this part of the world.
-You may even see goats dining on the argan fruit up in the tree branches.
+You may even see goats dining on the argan fruit, up in the tree branches.
 Visit an argan cooperative to learn how argan oil is extracted from the tree and what it's used for in the food and cosmetic industries.
 Arrive in the port city of laid-back Essaouira, a nice contrast to frenetic Marrakech, and spend the rest of the day as you choose.
 Walk the Skala de la Kasbah (the 18th-century seafront ramparts) along the coast.
-Designed by European engineers, old brass cannons line the walls and offer to view access over the Atlantic.
+Designed by European engineers, old brass cannons line the walls and offer viewing access over the Atlantic.
 Explore the UNESCO-protected medina before making your way to the windswept beach.
 Jimi Hendrix fans may want to take a short taxi ride to Diabat at the end of Essaouira's beach, where he reportedly spent some time.

 Hotel

-• Day 12: Essaouira to Marrakech, Departexpand_more
+Essaouira to Marrakech, Depart

 Known as the "Windy City" for its strong Alizée trade winds that hit its crescent beach, Essaouira is a popular kiteboarding destination.
-Take the morning to watch the windsurfers and kiteboarders or for the more adventurous, take a lesson before saying goodbye and returning to Marrakech.
+Take the morning to watch the windsurfers and kiteboarders or for the more adventurous, take a lesson, before saying goodbye and returning to Marrakech.
 Upon arriving in Marrakech, complete any last-minute gift and souvenir shopping.
 Though depending on your departure details, you may wish to check out Majorelle Gardens or an alternative attraction you have yet to visit.
 Not far from the commotion of the medina, a visit to these lush and expansive gardens offers the perfect place to escape the afternoon heat and noise.
 Leave the quiet behind and bring with you your memories as you make your way home.

 What's Included

-• Dinner
+Dinner

-• Breakfast
+Breakfast

-• Air-conditioned vehicle
+Air-conditioned vehicle

-• 11 Night Accommodation
+11 Night Accommodation

-• Camel Ride
+Camel Ride

 What's Excluded

-• Lunches
+Lunches

-• Gratuities
+Gratuities

 Know before you go